 Can it really be?

-Brown did not know about the Freedom Now Suite recording until he received a post card from Nat Hentoff requesting biographical material to be included in the liner notes to the album.
+Brown did not know about the Freedom Now Suite recording until he received a postcard from Nat Hentoff requesting biographical material to be included in the liner notes to the album.
 Brown was disappointed that the music from their collaboration had been rearranged without his knowledge to serve Max Roach’s political vision.
 Like many contemporary reviewers, Brown disliked the screaming included in the ‘Protest’ section of “Triptych,” the segment of the work that proved to be most controversial.
-Brown stressed that although their collaboration was stormy, the two of them were in basic agreement over the need to dedicate one’s artistic work to social justice.
-Their differences of opinion were over issues Brown described as “vital to the times” and about which everyone around them was debating both inside and outside of the jazz world.
+Brown stressed that although his collaboration with Roach was stormy, the two of them were in basic agreement over the need to dedicate one’s artistic work to social justice.
+Their differences of opinion were over issues Brown described as “vital to the times” and about which everyone around them was debating, both inside and outside of the jazz world.
 As Brown puts it:

-“Driva Man,” which opens the suite, provides a work song based on a transformation of blues form.
+“Driva’ Man,” which opens the suite, is a work song based on a transformation of blues form.
 Abbey Lincoln starts out a cappella in C minor, accompanying herself on the tambourine and singing lyrics describing the brutality of slavery: